mihneasim/eea.plonebuildout.core/README.txt

 $ ./install.sh
 $ sudo ./bin/buildout -c deployment.cfg

-The above installation process will install and configure, except for Zope and ZEO, the following:
+The above installation process will install and configure, in addition to Zope and ZEO, the following:

 * *Apache* basic configuration
 * *Pound* for load balancing ZEO clients